 Information in accordance with the Companies (Disclosure of Particulars in the Report

-ended 31st March 2011.
+ended 31st March 2013.

 A. ENERGY CONSERVATION

 The Company continued its energy conservation drive with the main focus on improving